saucelabs/sauce-school/tools/site/codelabs/Module2_SeleniumJS.md

 <!-- ![directory with npm](assets/2.05G.png) -->

-Now you are ready for the next lessons here you will write your first test!
+Now you are ready for the next lessons where you will write your first test!

 <!-- ------------------------ -->